Ludy87/xplora_watch/README.md

 ### MANUAL INSTALLATION

 Copy the xplora_watch [last Releae](https://github.com/Ludy87/xplora_watch/releases) folder and all of its contents into your Home Assistant's custom_components folder.
 This folder is usually inside your /config folder.
 If you are running Hass.io, use SAMBA to copy the folder over.
 If you are running Home Assistant Supervised, the custom_components folder might be located at /usr/share/hassio/homeassistant.
-You may need to create the custom_components folder and then copy the localtuya folder and all of its contents into it Alternatively, you can install localtuya through HACS by adding this repository.
+You may need to create the custom_components folder and then copy the localtuya folder and all of its contents into it.
+Alternatively, you can install localtuya through HACS by adding this repository.

 ### INSTALLATION mit HACS